Wednesday, 10 February 2016

 ─ "Then be welcome, Luke, and do not fear.
 I see Lucy’s eyes shining and I want to continue seeing her bright and happy."

 ─ "I have to tell you a few more things.
 Mom, I don’t even want to say we are going to be, but we are, because Luke and I are already a couple.
-We don't love each other yet, but give us time."
+We don't love each other yet, but give us some time."

 ─ "I will summarize my life since May."